teamshares/service_action/README.md

 * Note we have two custom validations: boolean: true and the implicit type: foo.  (maybe with array of types?)
     Note a third allows custom validations: `expects :foo, validate: ->(value) { "must be pretty big" unless value > 10 }` (error raised if any string returned OR if it raises an exception)
 * call! -- will raise any exceptions OR an Interactor::Failure (todo: namespace with our new gem?) if user-facing error occurred (otherwise non-bang will never raise)
-    * note call! still logs completion even if failure (in TS::ServiceAction)
+    * note call! still logs completion even if failure (from configuration's on_exception)
 * enqueue vs enqueue!
     * enqueue will not retry even if fails
     * enqueue! will go through normal sidekiq retries on any failure (including user-facing `fail_with`)